 Linen breathes beautifully, is comfortable against the skin, and is also a fairly easy fabric to care for.
 Sure, it wrinkles, but a quick press can fix that or just embrace those wrinkles for their natural charm!
 Also, if you reshape you're garments when you hang them to dry, you can avoid the need to press after every wash.

 Linen garments have an understated elegance to them making it a great fabric choice for creating classic shapes.
 It's beautiful drape and relaxed look have made it a fashion favourite throughout the years.

 Flax, the source for linen, is grown all over the world.
 However, European Flax comes from flax grown in the coastal band of Western Europe stretching from France through to Belgium and the Netherlands.

 European Flax cultivation is quite special.
 It cannot be replicated nor relocated elsewhere due to its unique combination of European environmental factors; a rich soil and a natural damp ocean climate.
 These distinctive conditions help to produce the flax that gives us the long, strong staple fibres that create our beautiful linen.

 This quality European Flax is then spun and woven at our mill in China.
 Finding a production partner who aligned with our ethical and sustainable beliefs was incredibly important to us.
-We wanted to ensure that the linen we brought to market, one of the 'greenest' of fabrics available, was indeed the very best we could produce.
-From the traceable raw European Flax, to the safest possible chemical processes, our mill honours their commitment our environment.
+We wanted to ensure that the linen we brought to market, was the very best we could produce.
+From the traceable raw European Flax, to the safest possible processes for staff and consumers, our mill honours their commitment to our environment.